maci2233/Artificial_Intelligence/machine_learning/Classification/Fifa_positions/README.md

 Cross-validation is a very useful technique used to split the training dataset in two, so that one part trains the model, and the other one validates it.
-This validation step is pretty much testing the model and measuring the and accuracy in our case, but the very important difference is that this testing is done without using the testing dataset.
+This validation step is pretty much testing the model and measuring the accuracy, but the very important difference is that this testing is done without using the testing dataset.
 This process is repeated for any given folds, so at the end when we finish validating, we will have tested our model several times against unseen data.